OddMagnet/OddTracker/Sub-READMEs/FillingFunctionality.md

 The `Awards` struct conforms to identifiable and has an `id` (using the objects unique name) for easier use with SwiftUI.
 Additionally it has a static `allAwards` property that loads from the `Awards.json` file, using the previously mentioned extension, and astatic `example` property for preview and testing purposes.

 Finally an `AwardsView` was added as a tab in the tab bar, to show the user which awards have been earned so far and which not, using a `LazyVGrid` view.

+## Counting Core Data results

+A simple way to count with core data is to ask the view context for the count of a fetch request, this is quite fast since Core Data doesn't actually need to retrieve all the attributes for every object it stores.

+This is useful for the `hasEarned(award:)` function, which evaluates is a user has earned a certain award.
+Based on the criterion of the award it creates a fetch requests, gets the count for said requests and returns either true if the criterion is fullfilled, false otherwise.

+With the use of the `hasEarned(award:)` function (via the data controller) it is now possible to color the awards in the `AwardsView` with the `.foregroundColor()` modifier and a simply ternary check.

+Additionally, when tapping an award, the user is shown an alert, either congratulating the user on unlocking the award, or telling them what they need to do to unlock it.

+Usually showing the alert on the change of a single optional, identifiable, property would be good enough, but in this case there are two properties, `selectedAward`, which contains the awards the user tapped and `showingAwardDetails`, a boolean which triggers the alert.
+This approach was used for future functions that need the selected awards after the alert is dismissed.
+An optional identifiable property would've been reset to nil after the award was dismissed.

+Showing the alert itself is trivial, the awards are all buttons, so they can set the `selectedAward` property and toggle `showingAwardDetails`, the only thing left then is the `.alert(isPresented:)` modifier, which checks if the award has been earned and then presents the corrosponding message.